- Graduate Research School

 8. Can I teach outside the University of Bordeaux?

-- Contract doctoral students who have a doctoral contract must first check with their main employer (UB, CNRS...) that they meet the conditions required to teach with a secondary employer (regulations concerning multiple jobs).
+Doctoral students who have a doctoral contract must also check with their main employer (UB, CNRS...) that they meet the conditions required to teach with a secondary employer (regulations concerning multiple jobs).

 1. What is an expertise mission?